 In addition to the committees above, some of our non-employee directors are also members of our Preferred Stock Committee.
-No fees were paid in 2022 in connection with this committee.
+No fees were paid in 2023 in connection with this committee.
+All members of the Board of Directors also serve as members of the board of directors of the Bank and its committees and receive no separate compensation for that service.

-In addition to the cash retainers set forth above, our non-employee directors each received \$125,000 in restricted stock awards, which resulted in a grant date fair value of \$124,985.
-These restricted stock awards will vest and become transferable upon the Company's 2023 Annual Meeting.
+In addition to the cash retainers set forth above, our non-employee directors each received \$125,000 in restricted stock awards, which resulted in a grant date fair value of \$124,991.
+These restricted stock awards will vest and become transferable upon the Company's 2024 Annual Meeting.
 These awards will be forfeited if the grantee ceases to be a member of the Board of Directors prior to the vesting event for any reason other than death, disability, or change of control.